OS-Shoaib/TF-Image-classifier/README.md

 - `Image Classifier Project.ipynb.py`: Jupyter Notebook File containing the whole code
 - `train.py`: contains functionality to retrain model for a dataset of your choice
 - `predict.py`: contains functionality to classify an image
-- `cat_to_name.json`: contains the mapping between image categories and their real name
+- `cat_to_name.json`: contains the mapping between image categories, and their real name